MicrosoftDocs/well-architected/well-architected/performance-efficiency/scale-partition.md

 **Understand horizontal scaling (scaling out).** Horizontal scaling involves adding more instances or resources to distribute the workload across multiple servers.
 It's suitable when the workload can be divided into smaller parts that can run independently.
 Horizontal scaling offers benefits such as improved resiliency, increased capacity, and the ability to handle increased traffic or workload demands.
 It's effective for cloud-native applications designed to run on multiple nodes.

-**Understand workload.** It's important to note that the suitability of vertical or horizontal scaling depends on the specific characteristics and requirements of the workload.
+**Understand the workload.** It's important to note that the suitability of vertical or horizontal scaling depends on the specific characteristics and requirements of the workload.
 Regular performance monitoring and testing can help optimize the scaling strategy over time.

 - *Requirements:* Understand the specific requirements of the workload.
 Consider factors such as resource demands, scalability needs, and the limitations of the workload.
 - *Scale units.* A scale unit typically consists of multiple resources that support a flow or entire workload.
 You should document a scale unit design for components expected to be scaled together.
 For example, 100 virtual machines might require two queues and three storage accounts to handle the extra workload.
 The scale unit would be 100 virtual machines, two queues, and three storage accounts.
 You should independently scale all the components that experience capacity-use fluctuation